A Moment of Love

 A Moment of Love is a 2013 Chinese-Taiwanese drama-romance film directed by Gavin Lin and starring Liu Shishi and Vic Chou.

 Plot

 Ji Yaqing goes on a business trip right before her wedding.
-She meets on her stay at the hotel a young man intent on the search of an old lady, having in his possession only letters his grandfather wrote before passing away.
+She meets on her stay at the hotel a young man intent on the search of an old lady, having in his possession only letters his grandfather wrote before dying.
 They go together on a journey in the country scenery of China, in the quest of the lady in the letters.
 This journey yet holds more for both of them, as they discover what love could mean and bring.